 In the early years we roasted in our coffeehouse, a street level space in Fairhaven’s historic Terminal Building.
-We filled glass jars with freshly-roasted beans from Antigua to Yirgacheffe.
+We filled customer’s orders from glass jars with freshly roasted beans from Antigua, Guatemala to Yirgacheffe, Ethiopia.

-The coffeehouse brought locally-roasted coffee and espresso to Bellingham, becoming one of the cultural staples in the community.
-From the start, it was clear to us that coffee brings people together.
+The coffeehouse brought locally roasted coffee and espresso to Bellingham, becoming one of the cultural staples in the community.
+From the start, we were drawn to the fact that coffee brings people together.

 We are keenly aware of the many hands it takes to prepare a great cup of coffee.
 Alfredo Pacas, a third-generation Salvadoran coffee farmer, and a direct trade partner of ours, says it best: “When I taste a great cup of coffee, I stop, because I know that it’s a miracle.”